PetrosKatiforis/hextinction/README.md

 ## Hextinction Source Code

-Hexctinction is a local multiplayer turn-based hex-tiled pixel art strategy game where you are the ruler of a kingdom.
+Hextinction is a local multiplayer turn-based hex-tiled pixel art strategy game where you are the ruler of a kingdom.
 The gameplay is a bit complex so here's a simple explanation of how to play:

 ## How to Play